JL00001/PF525-Parameter-Writer/README.md

 # WARINING
 Writing to drives under operation can be dangerous!
 Please, for the love of what ever god you pray to, use this with caution!
 I studied Electical Enginering with a intrest in programing, I am not a safety expert or do i clame to be.
-Should you cause a accident, and you try to sue me; this paragraph will server as defence evidence 1 Should anyone know more about safely writing to drives, and would be willing to help make my program safer, I am all ears
+Should you cause a accident, and you try to sue me; this paragraph will server as defence evidence 1.
+Should anyone know more about safely writing to drives, and would be willing to help make my program safer, I am all ears

-#PLANS
+# PLANS
 GUI at some point
 cleaning up code base